Hey! I recorded two video courses!

 The Saga pattern targets exactly this issue.
 It is sometimes referred to as Long-lived transaction (LLT) and was proposed in 1987 (that’s even before the World Wide Web was invented by Tim Berners-Leein 1989!).
 As with all software patterns, it only offers a blueprint and not a ready-made solution you can simply copy and paste.
 The blueprint is basically this:

-1. Each Saga is a sequence of transactions.
+is a sequence of transactions. - Each

-2. Each transaction executes a state change and triggers the next transaction.
+executes a state change and triggers the next transaction. - Every transaction has a

-4. If a transaction fails, the Saga executes the compensations of all previous transactions to roll back the state.
+which rolls back the state change of the transaction. - If a transaction fails, the Saga executes the compensations of all previous transactions to roll back the state.

 The Saga pattern usually comes in one of two flavours: Choreography-based and Orchestration-based.
 Let’s look at each.